These tissue paper lanterns are fun & frugal to make, & create a beautiful glow perfect for brightening up this time of year.

 To create a seal over the tissue paper we paint a layer of PVA glue over all the tissue so the glue covers the outer jar.
 When this is dry it helps create the jewel like colours of the lantern.

 Once dry add your tealight to the centre of the jar.
-If you're not keen on using a lit candle, battery operated tealights or glow sticks are a great alternative.
+If you're not keen on using a lit candle, battery-operated tealights that can be reused are a great alternative.

 Or use pipe cleaners to make a handle by tightly wrapping one pipe cleaner around the neck of the jar & adding another to create a looped handle.
 To secure the handle thread the pipe cleaner through the one at the top of the jar & twist together until secure.
-(These are best used with the battery lights or glow sticks)
+(These are best used with the battery lights)

-Great for any party, celebration; of course Christmas, & they can be used year after year.
+Great for any party or celebration, & they can be used year after year.